Balqiskinanti/IDAssignment2/README.md

    * Download :
       - navigate to the main page of the repository
       - click down arrow on Code
-      - click 'donwload as zip'
+      - click 'download as zip'
 4. Open the folder in your IDE.
 5. Go to traffic-incident-script.js under js folder -> on line 11 , change the account key to your own. [click here for full docs on how to set up account key](https://www.mytransport.sg/content/mytransport/home/dataMall.html)
 6. To check on the API, download and sign up for postman [here](https://www.postman.com/)